tuxnam/GuillaumeBen-Security-Notebook/DFIR-for-AKS.md

 # DFIR for Kubernetes: leverage Azure SOAR capabilities to respond to Kubernetes security incidents

-***In this article, I am describing and sharing a solution which allow incident responders to perform incident response on a target Kubernetes cluster, in Microsoft Sentinel, in a response to an alert raised by Microsoft Defender for Cloud or from Defender for Cloud directly.***
+***In this article, I am describing and sharing a solution which allow incident responders to perform incident response on a Kubernetes cluster, in Microsoft Sentinel, in a response to an alert raised by Microsoft Defender for Cloud or an alert with similar entities schema.***

 <p style="width: 100%; text-align: center;">
 <img src="images/AKS-resp-logo.png" style="align: center; margin: 5px; width: 65%;height: auto;" alt="DFIR on AKS" >